Priesemann-Group/icomo/docs/index.rst

-Welcome to Compartmental Models Inference Toolbox's documentation!
+Welcome to Inference of Compartmental Models Toolbox's documentation!
 ==================================================================